 Council Tax Debt & Arrears

 If you are struggling with your council tax bills you are not alone.
 According to the StepChange Debt Charity, Council Tax arrears are one of the key debt problems for the households of Britain.
+A large number of people are forced to get into council tax arrears and end up entering Trust Deed, DAS or Sequestration arrangements if they are leaving council tax debt unsolved for a long time.

 Council tax debt is considered to be a priority debt that requires to be dealt with in a first instance.
 It includes taxes for your water, sewerage charges, roads, street lighting and rubbish collection.
 The amount of the council tax bill differs depending on your age, income, value of your house and who lives with you.